Quadriffis/immortal-millionaire/3 - increase muscle strength.md

 While muscle size is one factor, it is not the only variable in muscle strength.
 The physical structure of the muscle determines theoretical output, like how many seconds it takes for a car to accelerate to a certain speed.

-What matters in practice is how strong the neurological signal to exert force is.
+What matters in practice is also the strength of the neurological signal to exert force.
 There is a safety limit on the percentage of strength a muscle can theoretically and practically produce.

 > Electrocution or tetanus for example can cause the muscles to spasm violently enough to break bones.